-To understand if the distribution tails in the full angular region are real or due to detector effects I have done comparison, computing for each track with two scintillator counters the time difference between times (instead of the average).
-This is shown in Fig 3 as dashed line.
-This plot shows that there is agreement between the two distributions and therefore we can conclude that the most of the tail are indeed due to detectors effect.
+To understand if the distribution tails in the full angular region are real or due to detector effects I made a comparison, computing for each track with two scintillator counters the time difference between times (instead of the average).
+This is shown in Fig. 3 as a dashed line.
+This plot shows that there is agreement between the two distributions and therefore we can conclude that most of the tails are indeed due to effect of the detector.

-Finally Fig. 4 shows the time difference including all the multiple muon multiplicity.
-Since a possible signal due to massive particles or exotic relics is expected at high path length, I have divided the angular region in two parts: $cos(\theta) \ge .5$, and $cos(\theta) \le .5$.
+Finally Fig. 4 shows the time difference, including all the multiple muon multiplicity.
+Since a possible signal due to massive particles or exotic relics is expected at high path length, I have divided the angular region in two parts: $\cos(\theta) \geq 0.5$, and $\cos(\theta) \leq 0.5$.
 The two distributions are comparable.
-But the $cos(\theta) \le .5$ distribution has two tracks with time differences ≥ 15 nsec, compared with 0.4 tracks expected from the $cos(\theta) \ge .5$ distribution (Poisson probability 0.06).
+But the $\cos(\theta) \leq 0.5$ distribution has two tracks with time differences $\geq 15 \, \text{ns}$, compared with 0.4 tracks expected from the $\cos(\theta) \geq 0.5$ distribution (Poisson probability 0.06).

-Figure 4: Difference track time - average time for multiple muons with all multiplicities: continuous line $cos(\theta) \ge .5$, dashed line $cos(\theta) \le .5$ (histograms normalized to 1).
+FIGURE 4.
+Difference between track time and average time for multiple muons with all multiplicities: continuous line $\cos(\theta) \ge 0.5$, dashed line $\cos(\theta) \le 0.5$ (histograms normalized to 1).

-4 Conclusions
+4. Conclusions

-This work ended some time after the end of the superluminal neutrino puzzle, however I think that has been very useful to remember that cosmic rays are still important tools in particle physics.
-For the superluminal neutrino 2 tracks were expected 0 were found.
-Considering the different mean-lifes of the pion and the kaon, an "exotic" limit can be derived from the horizontal tracks of Fig 2 on the equality of the pion and kaon speed in a cascade produced by a primary with $E \geq 3TeV$: $|\beta{\pi} - \beta_k \ll 1.5 \times 10^{-4}$.
-This result is at the moment of very low interest but the superluminal neutrino saga has shown that nothing could be given as guaranteed.
+This work ended some time after the solution of the superluminal neutrino puzzle, but I think that has been very useful to remember that cosmic rays are still important tools in particle physics.
+For the superluminal neutrino, 2 tracks were expected but 0 were found.
+Considering the different mean-lives of the pion and the kaon, an "exotic" limit can be derived from the horizontal tracks of Fig. 2 on the equality of the pion and kaon speed in a cascade produced by a primary with $E \geq 3\,\text{TeV}$: $|\beta\pi - \beta\mathbf{k}| \ll 1.5 \times 10^{-4}$.
+This result at the moment is of very low interest but the superluminal neutrino saga has shown that nothing can be given as guaranteed.
 More investigations are necessary on the delayed tracks in events with multiplicity bigger than 3 and on massive particles in cosmic rays.

-This work has shown once again the importance to save past experiment data for further analysis.
-I must thank many MACRO peoples that helped me to recover data and programs and particularly Nazareno Taborgna of the Gran Sasso laboratory, that has been able to save a working alphaVAX with several MACRO original disks.
-A particular thank is to Teresa Montaruli for useful and deep discussions.
+This work has shown once again the importance of saving past experiment data for further analysis.
+I must thank the MACRO collaboration which built and run the detector and many MACRO people who helped me to recover data and programs and particularly Nazareno Taborgna of the Gran Sasso laboratory, who was able to save a working alphaVAX with several MACRO original disks.
+Particular thanks go to Teresa Montaruli for useful and deep discussions.